jaswged/vesuvius_ink_prediction/Vesuvius_Readme.md

 > Then treat the mask prediction as another prediction task going from raw back into the original biased-expert mask-space.
 > Basically each label mask in there that looks more like conjecture than IR-backed has the potential to add noise to your predictions

+From kaggle discussion

+> For sure you need to use slice, for example my best submission for score 0.63 uses only 7 slices
+> 2.5 seg notebook uses 6 slices : index 29 to 35

 ## TODO

+- [ ] Fix the lables with minor [erronious spots](https://www.kaggle.com/competitions/vesuvius-challenge-ink-detection/discussion/403113)
 - [ ] Do EDA and plots to understand any correlation
 - [ ] Wrap up the fragments tightly as they would have been in a scroll.
 Choose different diameters for it.
 - [ ] Hu-Po's `eda.ipynb` file is a combination of example submission and the tutorial